civo/activetracker/README.md

 # ActiveTracker

-ActiveTracker is a self-hosted website (combined with this rubygem) to track user requests through your logs, see errors raise and queue usage/failures.
+ActiveTracker is a Ruby gem that you install to your application to track user requests through your logs, see errors raised, queue usage/failures along with other things configured via a plugin architecture.

 ## Installation